MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementComplianceManagementPartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ANDROIDENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment\[]>: User groups which enroll Android devices through partner.
+`ANDROIDENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment[]>`: User groups which enroll Android devices through partner.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER `<IMicrosoftGraphComplianceManagementPartner1>`: Compliance management partner for all platforms
+`BODYPARAMETER <IMicrosoftGraphComplianceManagementPartner>`: Compliance management partner for all platforms
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AndroidEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment[]>]`: User groups which enroll Android devices through partner.